Cisco Secure Workload

 4. SASE Model

 The whole resolution process may be more transparent.
 However, it’s usually relatively fast.
-One of the features that speed it up considerably is caching.
+One feature that speeds it up considerably is caching.
 A nameserver processing a recursive query may have to send out several queries to find an answer.
 However, it discovers a lot of information about the domain namespace as it does so.

 Each time it refers to another list of nameservers, it learns that those nameservers are authoritative for some zone, and it knows the addresses of those servers.
 At the end of the resolution process, when it finally finds the data the original querier sought, it can also store it for future reference.